Ultrastrong light-matter interaction in a multimode photonic crystal: Circuit model

-where the phase shift in the potential $\varphi_0 = \tan^{-1}[d \tan(\pi\Phi_{\mathrm{ext}}/\Phi_0)]$ can be safely disregarded by a change of variables.
-The SQuID can be regarded as a flux-tunable inductor $L_J^\prime = \left(\Phi_0/2\pi\right)^2/E_J^\prime$.
-The coupling element is implemented as $M=4$ SQuIDs connected in series, and has an inductance $L_c = M L_J^\prime$.
-Since we are using junctions of similar size as the fluxonium inductance, we can treat the SQuID array as a tunable linear inductor and neglect the nonlinearities originating from the cosine potential.
+where the phase shift in the potential $\varphi_0 = \tan^{-1}[d \tan(\pi\Phi_{\mathrm{ext}}/\Phi_0)]$ can be disregarded by a change of variables.
+The SQuID can thus be regarded as a flux-tunable inductor $L_J^\prime = \left(\Phi_0/2\pi\right)^2/E_J^\prime$.
+The coupling element is implemented as $M=4$ SQuIDs connected in series with a total inductance $L_c = M L_J^\prime$.
+Since the SQuID junctions have a similar size as the junctions used for the fluxonium inductor, we can treat the SQuID array as a tunable linear inductor and neglect the nonlinearities originating from the cosine potential.